-One of the great motivations to submit, at least personally, is that you can share your work with others by publishing in literary journals.
-When your work is published in a literary journal particularly an online one-it is easy for both friends and strangers to read your work.
+Personally, one of my greatest motivations to submit is that you can share your work with others by publishing in literary journals.
+When your work is published in a literary journal-particularly an online one-it is easy for both friends and strangers to read your work.
 Because I have published widely, I have been able to establish a small but important base of readers and supporters of my work.